From Symptom Management to System Balance: How Integrative Medicine Heals the Whole

 Whole-system healing is not linear.
 Two people with similar symptoms may need entirely different approaches based on:

-Rather than asking how quickly symptoms disappear, integrative healing asks how deeply balance is being restored.
+Instead of focusing on how fast symptoms go away, integrative healing looks at how well balance is being restored.

 Moving From Fixing to Supporting